amih/META_II/README.md

     eosio-cpp demo111.cpp

+ * The auto increment version has a bug: remove the comma before the first parameter in the INSERT action.
+TODO: extend the compiler to handle this case.
  * this will compile the file and output a demo111.wasm and demo111.abi which can be uploaded to a blockchain account.
  * start a temporary blockchain just for testing, using: